Internet of Things: Holiday Gift Ideas 2016

 Since Internet of Things was one of the key trends of 2016, here’s a gift guide, in case you’ve been waiting to treat yourself or someone close to you to a belated Christmas present.
-Holiday spirit is still in the air!
+The holiday spirit is still in the air!

 There are dozens of IoT solutions in this area.
 For example, a system called Presence 360 transforms old mobile devices (iOS as well as Android) into a smartphone security robot’s eyes.

 Using a free Presence app and a smartphone, Presence 360 senses motion and records video of activities, alerting the owner in case the motion is detected.

 The Indiegogo campaign of People Power Co. that makes these security robots were fully funded and you can order Presence 360 for yourself ($99 + shipping).

 Google’s Nest and Apple’s HomeKit are also working hard on helping people manage their home security systems.
 Besides simple temperature controlling devices, they offer solutions that can check gas leaks, make sure there’s no smoke at home and more.

 To control these systems on iPhone - Nest, HomeKit, and WeMo - you can use an app called myHome Plus (additional bonus is that it’s free).

 Optimizing Home Life

 Many people like the IoT services so much because they automatically do what people had to do before “by hand.”
 Popular applications include interior lighting control systems.
 For example, Philips Hue Wireless Dimming Kit now costs an affordable $34.99 and works out of the box.